 20. Set an alarm or multiple timers

-You can ask Siri to set a specific alarm or set a timer - perfect for when you're cooking or are in a rush.
+You can ask Siri to set a specific alarm or set a timer – perfect for when you're cooking or are in a rush.
 You can even ask how much time is left on the timer.
-And since the iOS 12 update, you can finally ask it to set multiple timers (you couldn't previously, which was silly).
+And ever since the September 2018 iOS 12 update, you can also ask it to set multiple timers (you couldn't previously, which was silly).

 21. Two HomePods are better than one